Fector101/android_notify/README.md

 # Create a simple notification
 notification = Notification(
     title="Hello",
-    message="This is a basic notification"
+    message="This is a basic notification."
 )
 notification.send()
 ```